What will a sixth-generation fighter jet look like? And what technology will be used on an aircraft not due to begin service for another 15 years?

 The F-35B, Britain's most advanced fighter ever, is now in use with the military, but the push to stay ahead of the game never ceases.

-That is something that Richard Dewar, head of Next Generation Technologies at BAE Systems, says is "undefined yet".
+That is something that Richard Dewar, head of Next Generation Technologies at BAE Systems, said in 2020 it was "undefined yet".

 He said the Tempest is a series of concepts, rather than a specific design or aircraft.

-It is understood the pilots may fly a central aircraft, flanked by smaller, less costly, less capable planes which could act as decoys.
+It is understood the pilots may fly a central aircraft, flanked by smaller, less costly, less capable planes known at this stage as Lightweight Affordable Novel Combat Aircraft (LANCA), which could act as decoys.

-"We will always want a pilot in the centre of that, and we will always want to make sure that he's in control," Mr Dewar said.
+"We will always want a pilot in the centre of that, and we will always want to make sure that he's in control," Mr Dewar said - despite the RAF website referencing potential for an "uncrewed combat air 'fleet' in the future".

 "If you think about this aircraft flying for five, six, seven decades, the pilots that pilot this haven't probably even been born yet," he said.

-Project Manager of the Tempest Programme at BAE Systems, Christian Ainsley, says it is crucial to ensure they are fully aware of the pace of change.
+Project Manager of the Tempest Programme at BAE Systems, Christian Ainsley, said it is crucial to ensure they are fully aware of the pace of change.

 "The environment's changing, and the threat's changing, and therefore we are looking at laser-directed energy weapons," he said.